fuuwille/zuord.js/README.md

 # Samples

-Let's merge several plain objects and see if the compiler can deduce the type.
+Let's merge several plain objects and observe how the compiler infers the resulting type.

 ```typescript
 const mergedObject = zuord.merge(